Auto-Retry for Temporary Maintenance or 503 Errors

 - When CheckView begins a test flow, it attempts to load the first page of the test URL.

-- If a 503 status or WordPress maintenance message is detected, CheckView will pause briefly and automatically retry the test once.
+- If a 503 status or WordPress maintenance message is detected, CheckView will wait 30 seconds and then the test will end with a failure.
+If the Auto-Retry setting is enabled in your organization settings, a new test run will automatically be created.

-- If the retry succeeds, the test continues normally and is recorded as a passing or valid test run.
+- If the retry succeeds, the new test run is recorded as a separate passing test.

 - If the retry also fails with the same condition, the test will be marked as failed, and the result will include a note that a retry attempt was made.